OortCloud42/abyssians/docs/Enemy.md

 var patrol_points
 ```

-collection of patrol path points
+Collection of points on the patrol path

 ### patrol\_index